Could Bitcoin Cash replace VISA?

 A cross-team effort called Scalenet has started a couple of months ago where we invented a new Blockchain with almost exactly the same rules as Bitcoin Cash.
 The change is that we allow up to 256MB blocks on that chain.
 The Flowee project TxVulcano has been used (among others) to fill up those blocks with test transactions and at last check we have mined 175 million transactions.

-- Sync on a high-end, 3 years old desktop clocked to sync 40.000 Tx/sec.
+Sync on a high-end, 3 years old desktop (in 2020) clocked to sync 40.000 Tx/sec.
 This means that VISA’s full day of transactions get processed in 1 hour on the Hub.

 Anyone is welcome to use the available open source software and open network to reproduce these numbers.
 We have not tested Flowee the Hub together with Scalenet on proper server hardware yet, I welcome anyone contributing the results.